 Did you score above a 10?
 Your organization would probably benefit from implementing some data mesh best practices, but a full data mesh is probably still a bit further down the road.
 Did you score above a 30?
 Congratulations—your organization is maturing rapidly and you’re in the data mesh sweet spot.

-Is your company building a data mesh?
+Is your company in the data mesh vs data lake debate?
 Reach out to Barr Moses and Lior Gavish with your experiences, tips, and pain points.
 We’d love to hear from you!
 Or book a time to speak with us below.